SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 ### Is there a way to bypass SSO once its enabled?
 An admin can enable or disable SSO for each user at any time.
 However, there is no way to bypass SSO if it is enabled for a specific user - the admin must disable for that user in order to login via password.

-### Can I use both two-factor authentication (2FA) and SSO?
+### Can I use both SSO and multi-factor authentication (MFA)?
-Each individual user can only use either 2FA or SSO.
-However, you may have some users at your company use 2FA and others use SSO.
+No. Users can only use either MFA or SSO.

 ### Is automatic provisioning of users supported?
 SCIM provisioning is supported for [OKTA](https://www.sparkpost.com/docs/my-account-and-profile/scim/).